It’s easy to think of the popularity of online events in isolation. As if their rise was due to something specific. Nothing’s farther from the truth.

 Influencers are people who have considerable influence over a certain group of people.
 Think YouTube reviewers or Instagram stars.
 Thousands, sometimes even millions of people follow them online.

 Every industry has its own influencers.
-Since your audience trusts influencers in your industry, the latter makes a good fit into your lead generation program.
+And since your audience trusts influencers in your industry, the latter makes a good fit into your lead generation program.

 For the most part, brands like to go for the biggest, most influential influencers.
 But, sometimes, it’s the smaller, lesser-known ones that have the most engaged followers.
 In fact, 82% of people are extremely likely to act on the suggestions of a micro-influencer.
 So, don’t ignore the little guys.

-There are a few ways you can use influencers to help you with your lead generation.
+There are a few ways you can use influencer marketing to help you with your lead generation.

 Firstly, you can sponsor certain episodes.
 The influencer will open his vlog with a “this episode is sponsored by <<your brand>>.”